-The deadline for filing and paying personal income taxes is generally April 15, the same as the deadline for your federal tax return.
+While this year is a bit different, generally the deadline for filing and paying personal income taxes is April 15, the same as the deadline for your federal tax return.
 If April 15 falls on a weekend or holiday, the deadline will be on the following business day.

 When filing your New York state tax return, you’ll typically use the same filing status as you do on your federal return.
 The status options are single, head of household, married filing jointly, married filing separately and qualifying widow(er)/surviving spouse.Learn how to choose a federal filing status